Thai silk: Identification of genuine silk

 As traditional Thai silk is hand woven, each silk fabric is unique and cannot be duplicated by commercial means.
 In contrast, artificial silk is machine woven, which means that every part of the fabric is identical and has the same color.

 In addition, Thai silk has a unique lustre, with a sheen that has two unique blends: one color for the warp and another for the weft.
 Its color will change when viewed at varying angles to light.

 Thai silk smells like hair when burned.
 The silk is similar to the composition of human hair and fingernails.
 When the flame is removed, Thai silk immediately stops burning.
 Artificial silk smells like plastic when burned and continues to burn even if the flame is removed.

 In terms of price, Thai silk is usually 10 times more expensive than artificial silk.

-Examples of varieties of Thai silks protected as geographical indications include Lamphun Brocade, Chonnabot Mudmee and Praewa Kalasin.
+Examples of varieties of Thai silks protected as geographical indications include Lamphun Brocade, Chonnabot Mudmee and Phrae Wa Kalasin.

+Queen Sirikit was introduced to Phrae Wa during a visit to Kalasin province in 1977.
+Phrae Wa is the only silk that is formally recognized as the “Queen of Thai Silk” due to its intricate patterns, vibrant colors, shinning texture, and unyielding beauty.
+These are on display in the Queen Sirikit Museum of Textiles.